 - Try concentrated refills or reusable packages: There may be new systems at your local stores to refill or reuse packaging, consider giving them a try.

-- Look for the How2Recycle label: This label can give you instructions about how to recycle the components of your product package. how2recycle.info
+- Look for the How2Recycle label: If you have any questions, this label can give you instructions about how to recycle the components of your product package. how2recycle.info